 The concept of EMR began to take shape in the 1970s, with the first notable system developed by the Regenstrief Institute in 1972.
 This system marked a pivotal advancement in medical practice, allowing for the electronic collection and storage of patient data.

+When were electronic health records introduced to mainstream healthcare?
 The initial concept of EMR enhanced patient care by improving communication among healthcare providers.
 The "problem-oriented" medical record approach allowed clinicians to document comprehensive patient histories, promoting better coordination of care and preventive measures.

-Do EMRs have a legal obligation to provide care?
 While EMRs are essential in maintaining patient records and supporting clinical decisions, they are not legally responsible for providing direct care.
 Their purpose is to enhance the workflow and efficiency of healthcare providers.

-In 2009, the U.S. government introduced the Health Information Technology for Economic and Clinical Health (HITECH) Act as part of the American Recovery and Reinvestment Act.
-This legislation aimed to promote the adoption of EHRs among healthcare providers, including physiotherapy clinics.
+The law that mandated electronic health records and provides the rules was specifically designed to promote EHR adoption among healthcare providers, including physiotherapy clinics.
 The HITECH Act provided financial incentives to encourage the transition from paper-based records to digital systems.

 Read more: Top 10 Electronic Medical Records Software Systems